 My definition of GPT is when things become so widespread that we see their applications all around us then they are General Purpose Technologies.
 In addition, my other criteria is when the economies of scale have brought their prices down to such an extent that these technologies become ubiquitous.

 The following picture describes four such GPTs, can you guess what that are?

 So these are: solar panels, lithium batteries, passive infrared sensors and light emitting diode (LED) lights.

 I was astonished how cheap these have become, these tealights would replace the dangerous open flame, candle-based units and last for many years.
 They also create a lovely ambience no matter what the occasion, even the occasional power failure (outage).
-These cost me less than 50 cents each within this 8 pack and I only need to get a bulk pack of the CR2032 batteries and viola!
+These cost me less than 50 cents each within this 8 pack and even included the CR2032 batteries, viola!
 Date-night at home is going to be soo romantic due to this GPT :,-) Thanks to the engineer whom invented LEDs…

 Thanks to Messrs Round (1907), Losev (1927), Biard (1961) and Holonyak (1962) and those that secured to increase their lumens output whilst driving their costs down.
 Thanks to engineers in companies like Toshiba etc we get amazing, commercially available LEDs, that have an efficiency of up to 223 lumens/watt.

 The control of LEDs has also advanced and by mixing the intensity of red, green and blue, any color can be obtained from these three colour LED devices.
 Check out this rather inexpensive “Disco ball” which listens to the music and then responds with a fantastic display of color light.

 If you like my efforts, either buy one of the affiliate product kits or Buy me a coffee, it keeps me going!